Asoriculus: Description

 The skulls of fossil shews are generally only known from fragments of the maxilla and sometimes the nasal-palate region due to the thinness of the rest of the skull bones.
 A relatively well preserved but crushed skull, one of only a handful of well-preserved skulls known for fossil shrews, of Asoriculus gibberodon from the Pliocene of Jradzor, Armenia, is overall closest in morphology to those of its closest living relatives Soriculus and Episoriculus.
 The skull has four antemolars (the teeth situated between the incisor and the fourth premolar tooth) in each side of the upper jaw, as in the aforementioned genera.
 The skull of Asoriculus gibberodon differs from Soriculus and Episoriculus in having the lachrymal foramen (an opening of the skull) placed more forward (anteriorly) and higher up (dorsally) on the skull.

 A. gibberodon has been estimated to weigh approximately 8.85 g.
 The insular species of Asoriculus are substantially larger than A. gibberodon and most other species of Nectogalini, with A. burgioi estimated to weigh 27.54 g and A. similis 23.68 g, which has been cited as an example of island gigantism.

 Ecology

 Although some authors have argued for an aquatic ecology based its previously assumed close relationship with Neomys water shrews, the fact that its closest relatives are terrestrial and that the inner ear morphology of the Jradzor skull is closer to those of terrestrial shrews than aquatic shrews suggests a terrestrial lifestyle for Asoriculus.
 Asoriculus gibberodon has been suggested to have had a preference for humid, vegetated environments near water, though some authors have suggested that it also inhabited arid environments.
 It is suggested to have used high-pitched clicks to echolocate in order to orientate itself when in dense vegetation, like living shrews.
+A terrestrial ecology for Asoriculus species is also supported by the proportions of their bones, which fall within the morphological range of living ground-dwelling terrestrial shrews.